AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-shell-integration-overview.md

 ---
-title: Adobe Unified Shell Integration for Commerce Admin
+title: Adobe Experience Cloud Integration for Commerce Admin
-description: Streamline cross-application workflows between Adobe Commerce and other Experience Cloud applications and improve user experience by integrating the Commerce Admin with Adobe Unified Shell
+description: Streamline cross-application workflows between Commerce and other Experience Cloud applications and improve user experience by enabling Experience Cloud common interface components for Commerce Admin users.
 ---
-# Adobe Unified Shell for the Commerce Admin
+# Adobe Experience Cloud Integration for Commerce Admin

-Streamline cross-application workflows between Adobe Commerce and other Experience Cloud applications and improve the user experience by integrating the Commerce Admin with Adobe Unified Shell.
+Streamline cross-application workflows between Adobe Commerce and other Experience Cloud applications and improve the user experience by integrating the Commerce Admin with Experience Cloud.

 ![Experience Cloud dashboard](./assets/uex-home-dashboard.png){width="700" zoomable="yes"}

-When the extension is enabled, Commerce Admin users have single sign on access through Experience Cloud and a common interface to access all your Experience Cloud applications and central components.
+When the extension is enabled, Commerce Admin users have single sign-on access through Experience Cloud and a common interface to manage available Experience Cloud applications.

 - **Commerce Admin users** continue using the same workflows to manage Commerce sites but can now complete additional tasks: